-To become the world's No. 1 professional hair care manufacturer through our dedication and educational support toward local beauty industries across the globe.
+To become Japan's first and the world's No. 1 professional hair care manufacturer through field activities centered on educational support and contributing to local beauty industries in countries and regions around the world.

 <Greater cause>

 By creating a new global field of beauty, Milbon will contribute to solving social problems in countries and regions around the world by creating a society where people can shine and coexist, and where local cultures can flourish.